 Functional Family Therapy (FFT)

 This informative pre-conference highlights advances and challenges in the dissemination, scientific understanding and clinical practices of Functional Family Therapy.
-While designed for currently certified FFT sites, case-by-case exceptions for those interested in adopting FFT are possible by contacting Holly DeMaranville at firstname.lastname@example.org.
-Morning sessions are devoted to trends in sustainability, organizational support, the updated FFT data system, and new scientific understandings of the clinical impact and dissemination of FFT.
-The afternoon will focus on advanced workshops in the clinical application, training and supervision of the FFT model.
+While designed for currently certified FFT LLC sites, case-by-case exceptions for those interested in adopting FFT are possible by contacting Holly DeMaranville at firstname.lastname@example.org.
+Morning sessions are devoted to trends in science, usage of FFT and examples of system changes occurring in FFT dissemination projects.
+The afternoon will focus on site challenges with breakout sessions and problem solving, as well as case presentations.

 |Session 1:||8:30 – 10 a.m.||Welcome, New Research and Clinical Implications|

 |Session 2:||10:15 – 11:45 a.m.||Updates on Accommodations/Adaptation and Panel on Diverse Settings/Systems Change|

 |LUNCH||12:00 – 1:00 p.m.|